Atatürk Airport: Atatürk Airport National Garden

-Turkey's government announced its plans to construct a giant park on the grounds of the former Istanbul Atatürk Airport (whose operations are transferred to the new Istanbul Airport) in 2019.
+Turkey's government announced its plans to construct a giant park on the grounds of the former Istanbul Atatürk Airport (whose operations were transferred to the new Istanbul Airport) in 2019.
 The park is part of a larger urban transformation plan that seeks to correct some of the haphazard urban planning that characterised most major Turkish cities since the 1970s.
 Due to the little space available to construct or expand green spaces, new parks are often constructed on spots formerly occupied by factories or other major facilities.

 The Atatürk Airport National Garden will be constructed on and around one of the two runways of Atatürk Airport.
-This runway was already rendered unusable after it was chosen as the site for Istanbul's pandemic hospital in early 2020.
-More than 132.500 trees are to be planted in place of the asphalt runway and taxiways that will also help to keep the city cooler.
-The other runway is set to remain in use for select cargo and private jet flights, aviation fairs (such as Teknofest) and for use with the air force (which still maintains a small training base and museum here).
+These runways were already rendered unusable after they were chosen as the site for Istanbul's pandemic hospital in early 2020.
+More than 132,500 trees are to be planted in place of the asphalt runway and taxiways that will also help to keep the city cooler.
+The other runway is set to remain in use for select cargo and private jet flights, aviation fairs (such as Teknofest) and for use by the Turkish Air Force (which still maintains a small training base and the Istanbul Aviation Museum here).

-The leader of the main opposition party CHP Kemal Kılıçdaroğlu called the proposed construction of the park treason and threatened to hold those responsible to account.
-The CHP opposes the project on the grounds that it's still a working airport, despite the fact that one runway and dedicated cargo tarmac will remain open and that Kılıçdaroğlu previously announced his own plans to build a park at the airport.
+The leader of the Republican People's Party (CHP) Kemal Kılıçdaroğlu called the proposed construction of the park "treason" and threatened to hold those responsible to account.

+Construction commenced in 2022.
+First areas of the park were opened to the public in 2023.
+In 2024, the Council of State cancelled the construction tender, following a lawsuit filed by Istanbul Metropolitan Municipality.

 Facilities

-Defunct passenger terminals
+Former passenger terminals

 Istanbul Atatürk Airport featured two passenger terminals linked to each other.
 The former domestic terminal is the older and smaller of the two terminals and exclusively handled domestic flights within Turkey.
 It featured its own check-in and airside facilities on the upper floor, with twelve departure gates equipped with jet bridges and five baggage claim belts on the ground level.
 The former international terminal was inaugurated in 2000 and used for all international flights.
 It featured a large main hall containing 8 check-in aisles and a wide range of airside facilities such as shops and restaurants, 34 gates equipped with jet bridges, and 7 bus-boarding stands.
 The arrivals floor had 11 baggage claim belts.
 In addition, there is a general aviation terminal to the northwest of the passenger terminals.

-Defunct cargo terminal
+Former cargo terminal

 The airport featured a dedicated cargo terminal including facilities for the handling of radioactive and refrigerated freight.